Hot Science Experiments How-Tos

 Watch this science video tutorial from Nurd Rage on how to make a mirror silvering solution from silver nitrate, ammonia, sugar, and sodium hydroxide.

-How To: Use a Three-Way Stopcock in the Chemistry Lab
+How To: Use a Desiccator in the Chemistry Lab

-For your chemistry experiments, you'll eventually need to know how to use a stopcock.
-Well, this science tutorial, interactive animation will show you how to use a three-way stopcock in the chemistry lab.
+For your chemistry experiments, you'll eventually need to know how to use a desiccator.
+Well, this science tutorial, interactive animation will show you how to use a desiccator in the chemistry lab.

 Find out how everything in a chemistry lab works, from pipettes to burners to recrystallization to storage.
 You'll get precise instructions on how to work and perform certain scientific duties in the chem lab, whether it's chemical or just ordinary high school science.